-12.8 Overpayments
+12.10 Overpayments

 We are entitled to offset an amount equal to any overpayments made by us to a provider against any payments due and payable by us.
 Overpayments may be identified by our Cost Containment Unit (CCU), an Amerigroup vendor or the provider.
 When an overpayment is identified by the CCU or an Amerigroup vendor, the provider will receive written notification.
-The notification will include a Refund Notification form, specifying the reason for the return, to be completed by the provider and returned along with the refund check.
-The submission of the Refund Notification form allows us to process and reconcile the overpayment in a timely manner.
+The notification will include an Overpayment Refund Notification Form, specifying the reason for the return, to be completed by the provider and returned along with the refund check.
+The submission of the Overpayment Refund Notification Form allows us to process and reconcile the overpayment in a timely manner.

 Providers must report identified overpayments and submit a refund to Amerigroup within 60 days from the time of identification.
 HHSC defines identification as when the provider has or should have, through reasonable diligence, determined that the provider has received an overpayment and quantified the overpayment amount.
-Overpayments should be reported and refunds submitted using the Refund Notification Form located on the provider website at https://providers.amerigroup.com/TX in the Forms section under Provider Resources & Documents.
+Overpayments should be reported, and refunds submitted using the Overpayment Refund Notification Form located on the provider website at https://provider.amerigroup.com/TX on the Forms page.

-12.8.1 Provider Preventable Conditions
+12.10.1 Provider preventable conditions